MrAtharvTrivedi/Maths-Table/README.md

 To run this app on your PC or Laptop, install CustomTkinter Library.

 To install CusttomTkinter Library:

-Open Terminal or Windows Powershell
+1. Open Terminal or Windows Powershell
-Type "pip install customtkinter" and then hit enter
+2. Type "pip install customtkinter" and hit enter, it will automatically install the Library for you